tc39/proposal-atomics-wait-async/PROPOSAL.md

 ## Semantics

-Several changes to the existing spec are necessary to accomodate `Atomics.asyncWait`.
+Several changes to the existing spec are necessary to accomodate `Atomics.waitAsync`.
 These changes are not in themselves intended to change semantics.

 Primarily, timeouts are made less magical by introducing a notion of